 The U.S. Dollar is the currency used to express performance.
 When international ordinary shares or ADRs are held in portfolios in the Composite, performance is shown net of foreign withholding taxes.
 Returns are presented gross and net of management fees and include the reinvestment of all income.
 Net of fee performance was calculated using actual management fees.
-Prior to January 1, 2008, a representative fee of 0.90% annually was applied to the individual accounts in the Composite managed by Harry Segalas.
+Prior to January 1, 2008, a representative fee of .00% should have a public to the individual accounts in the Composite managed by Harry Segalas.
 Additional information regarding the policies for calculating and reporting returns is available upon request.
-Policies governing compliance with the GIPS® Standards were followed in establishing HS Management Partners' performance record and the accounts to be included therein.
+Policies governing compliance with the GIPS Standards were followed in establishing HS Management Partners' performance record and the accounts to be included therein.
 In that regard, certain individual accounts managed by Harry Segalas were excluded from the Composite because of material differences in the management style of those accounts and HS Management Partners' investment policies.
-The GIPS® standards were applied retroactively for the purposes of computing 2007 performance, and are being applied prospectively in a consistent manner.
+The GIPS standards were followed from the Composite because of computing 2007 performance, and are being applied prospectively in a consistent manner.